-Soils of this great group have the general properties specified for soils of the Gleysolic order and they lack a well-developed, mineral-organic surface horizon.
-They occur widely in poorly drained positions in association with soils of several other orders.
+Soils of this great group have the general properties specified for soils of the Gleysolic order, but they lack a well-developed, mineral-organic surface horizon.
+They occur commonly in poorly drained positions in association with soils of several other orders.

-Gleysols lack an Ah and an Ap horizon as specified for Humic Gleysols and a Bt horizon.
+Gleysols lack an Ah or Ap horizon as specified for Humic Gleysols, and they also lack a Bt horizon.
 They may have either an Ah horizon thinner than 10 cm or an Ap horizon with one of the following properties:

 - 1. Less than 2% organic C. - 2.
 A rubbed color value greater than 3.5 (moist) or greater than 5.0 (dry). - 3.
-Little contrast in color value with the underlying layer (less than 1.5 units difference if the value of the underlying layer is 4 or more, or less than 1 unit difference if that value is less than 4).
+Little contrast in color value with the underlying layer (a difference of less than 1.5 units if the value of the underlying layer is 4 or more, or a difference of less than 1 unit if that value is less than 4).

-They have a gleyed B or C horizon and they may have an organic surface horizon.
+They have a gleyed B or C horizon, and they may have an organic surface horizon.

-The great group is divided into three subgroups based on the kind and sequence of the horizons.
+The great group is divided into four subgroups based on the kind of horizons and their sequence.